Our Responsible Volunteering Approach

-At EDGE of AFRICA we are proud of our slogan: Volunteering, done right!
+At EDGE of AFRICA we are proud of our motto: Volunteering, done right!

 We are committed to providing responsible volunteer projects which have been developed alongside the local community.
-Our aim is not to provide programs for volunteers, but to facilitate the many skills our volunteers have, to better our programs.
-We constantly assess our projects, to ensure that we have a continuing positive impact and are meeting our collective goals.
+Our aim is not to provide programs for volunteers, but to use the many skills our volunteers have, to better our programs.
+We constantly evaluate our projects, to make sure that we have a continuing positive impact and are meeting our goals.

 What we do

 - Focus on empowerment of local communities through education and support – we do not simply hand-out funds and goods, as we do not believe this is a sustainable approach